Are you curious about the taste of your baby’s formula?

 The FDA state there must be a minimum of 29 nutrients in baby formula, and although all brands will contain these ingredients, there are still differences between products – for example more expensive formula typically contains better quality ingredients and fewer or no unnecessary additives.

-This can make it difficult to generalize about the taste of infant formula across different brands.
+This can make it difficult to generalize across different brands of infant formula.

 However, some of the words that adults use to describe the taste of baby formula include: